-- Oversaw the achievement of strong Run Rate growth in each of our operating segments in 2017: 23% in Index, 8% in Analytics, 32% in ESG and 13% in Real Estate, in each case, compared to the prior year. - Oversaw the achievement of ESG revenues of \$54.8 million and significant ESG product line growth.
+- Oversaw the achievement of ESG revenues of \$54.8 million and significant ESG product line growth.
 Oversaw an increase in the number of new clients (added 110 clients representing 40% of sales) and increased spend from existing large clients (top 20 existing clients grew by 25% from the prior year). - Proactively led the development of top senior management talent in critical roles to drive MSCI'S growth strategy.